iotexproject/dev-portal-content/academy/walk-to-earn-workshop-part-1.md

 8. Send the message over to the W3bstream oracle using the MQTT protocol

 # Flashing the firmware
+The full firmware can be found here: https://github.com/simonerom/walk-to-earn-arduino/tree/main/devices/nano-33-iot/steps-counter
-At this point, we can go ahead and add our wifi passwords in secrets.h, configure the W3bstream endpoint with the W3bstream node ip address and use Arduino to flash the firmware: the full  firmware can be found here: https://github.com/simonerom/walk-to-earn-arduino/tree/main/devices/nano-33-iot/steps-counter
+At this point, we can go ahead and add our wifi passwords in secrets.h, configure the W3bstream endpoint with the W3bstream node ip address and use Arduino IDE to flash the firmware.

-The output log on the serial port should look like this:
+After flashing is done, we can open the Arduino Serial monitor and the output log should look like this:

 ```
 ::::: APP STARTED :::::......